 Formative assessment is the most frequent type of assessment used; teachers and teaching assistants use opportunities to understand what children know about a subject.
 Teachers will use class discussions, group work, evidence in children’s books, and observations to assess the progress that children are making over time.

 Summative assessment is less frequent - this is the use of tests or more formal assessments to find out what children have learnt.
-At Bexton there is one week per term where the children will be assessed using formal assessments.
+At Bexton we use STAR assessments each term to give a summative judgement used for tracking children's progress.
+These are computer adaptive tests which take a short time to complete and give teachers information about children's attainment in reading and maths.